T. S. Stribling: Life

 Born March 4, 1881, in Clifton, Tennessee, a small town near the Tennessee River, Thomas Sigismund Stribling was the first child of lawyer Christopher Columbus Stribling and his wife, Amelia Ann (Waits) Stribling.
 The senior Stribling had served in the Union Army during the American Civil War, while his wife's Waits male relatives had fought for the Confederacy.
 T.S.
 Stribling later said that this difference resulted in his being a "doubter and a questioner" (Bain, 433).
 He spent summers with his Waits grandparents on their farm in Lauderdale County, Alabama, where he later set several of his novels in the city of Florence.
 He later drew from the family stories of his parents, grandparents and extended family on both sides to create his post-Reconstruction era novels, which were set mostly in the South.

 Stribling completed his high school education at the age of seventeen, at Huntingdon Southern Normal University in 1899, in the nearby town of Huntingdon, Tennessee.
 By this time Stribling was convinced that he was meant to be a writer, having already sold his first story at the age of 12 for five dollars.
 With that in mind, Stribling became the editor of a small weekly newspaper named the Clifton News.
 Stribling was hoping to use the Clifton News to enter into his writing career, but he worked there for only about a year before his parents convinced him to return to school and complete his education.
 During the autumn of 1902, Stribling graduated from the Florence Normal School, which developed later as the University of North Alabama, in Florence, Alabama.
 Stribling earned his teaching certification in one year for grades through high school.

+Stribling married Louella Kloss (1899—1993) on August 6, 1930, in the office of the Circuit Court clerk at the Alcorn County Court House.
+Justice of the Peace J. Sam Henderson performed the ceremony.